askkaz/docs/develop/channel-development/scenegraph-ui.md

 m.LoadTask.control = "RUN" 'Run the task node
 ```

 We can now set an observer that calls a function when a field is changed.
-Earlier when making the task node we created an interface field named `content` to store our content node.
+In the [previous guide](/develop/channel-development/parsing-feed.md), we created an interface field named `content` to store our content node.
 We can now assign it to our `RowList` from our `HomeScene`.
 In the line below, an observer is set to `LoadTask` to watch when the content field changes (after the task node has assigned the content node containing the XML to it).

 ```brightscript
 m.LoadTask.observeField("content","rowListContentChanged")
 ```

-Once the content field changes, it calls the function named `rowListContentChanged()`
+Once the content field changes, it calls the function `rowListContentChanged()`

 ```brightscript
 Sub rowListContentChanged()